Last Updated: April 8, 2021

 The White Rock Pier and the Waterfront Promenade are currently open.

 Has Waterfront parking changed during the COVID-19 pandemic?

-All waterfront parking lots including the West Beach Parkade on Vidal Street, have reopened to the public.
+All Waterfront parking lots including the West Beach Parkade on Vidal Street, are open to the public.
 Please follow all parking regulations as noted on the parking signs.
 Free Waterfront parking is available from Nov.
 1 to Jan.
 31, 2021.
 For details, visit whiterockcity.ca/parking.

 Are parks open?

-All parks have been reopened, including the City’s four playgrounds.
+All City parks are open, including the City’s four playgrounds.
 We ask that people respect the social distancing rules of two metres (six feet) or more, wash their hands frequently and stay at home if they are not well.